Surveillance of notifiable conditions

 - 5 year and year to date comparison report (PDF 128KB)

-- Weekly sexually transmitted infections and blood-borne viruses summary (PDF 141KB)
+- Weekly hepatitis C and HIV epidemiological summary (PDF 141KB)

 SA Health routinely publishes charts that monitor the activity of notifiable conditions in South Australia.